 This course examines the history of Western Civilization from ancient times to c.
 1600.
 It covers the development of the Greek, Roman, Medieval, and Early Modern civilization.
 Political, economic, social, religious, and cultural factors are considered.
-Prerequisite: ENG 097 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours